-As the stock market weighs the prospects for earnings and recovery, Putnam Growth Opportunities Fund Portfolio Managers Richard E. Bodzy and Gregory D. McCullough, CFA discuss their strategies and outlook.
+As the stock market weighs the prospects for earnings and recovery, Putnam Large Cap Growth Fund Portfolio Managers Richard E. Bodzy and Gregory D. McCullough, CFA discuss their strategies and outlook.

 - We are seeing new opportunities across a range of industries, especially in the technology, health-care, and consumer segments of the market.

 - When we consider new holdings for the portfolio, we manage risk by looking at the stock’s prior downside capture.

 - We are analyzing demand drivers that are likely to persist through the remainder of the downturn and into the recovery and normalization phases.